 Within the Creation Spirituality movement, there are many people who have studied Creation Spirituality with Matthew Fox and have been inspired to become artists, activists, theologians, spiritual companions, workshop leaders, authors, mystics, and ordained leaders.
 These people are brought together for mutual inspiration, support, and effectiveness through the leadership of the CSC Board of Directors.
 Each board member can serve two consecutive three year terms.
 Members of our current Board of Directors are listed below.

-Rev. Dr. Carolyn Million, MD, Board Secretary has been mixing ministry and medicine all of her adult life.
+Rev. Dr. Carolyn Million, MD, Board President has been mixing ministry and medicine all of her adult life.
 She grew up in the Baptist church, but most of her profound early experiences of God were in nature.
 She pursued ordained ministry through the Southern Baptist Theological Seminary where her clinical pastoral education inspired her to study medicine.
 In 2002, she was Matt Fox’s surgeon, which led her to pursue a DMin in Creation Spirituality.
 She now has a part time private solo practice in Proctology in San Francisco and lives with her husband and teenage children on Alameda island.

 Rev. Jerry Maynard O.M.M. is an Activist-Priest and Spiritual Formator in The Order of Mary Magdalene; a Progressive & Independent Catholic Community based in Houston, TX where he has a ministry of protest, praise, and community organizing.
 Rev. Jerry works on domestic and foreign issues, teaches the spirituality of nonviolence, and is the Founding Pastor of The People’s Church.

 1. Creation is our primary teacher and source of wisdom, therefore, our worship, practices, & way of life are each influenced by the wisdom of creation compelling us to honor and defend creation.